 Each applicant must be at least 18 years of age and complete a rental application fully and accurately.

 Two residents per sleeping area plus one additional person are allowed in each rental home.
 No more than 3 unrelated parties are allowed.
 Anyone 18 years of age or older will be required to sign the lease.

 Well behaved pets will be considered at landlord’s discretion.
-A photo of each pet to be considered is required with application.no rental history, willing to also pre-pay another month’s rent.
+A photo of each pet to be considered is required with application.
+If pet has no rental history, applicant must agree to pay an additional Security Deposit in the amount of 1 month’s rent.

 All vehicles must be registered and in operating condition.

 No smoking is allowed.

 Each application must provide two of the following forms of identification in order for the verification process to begin: Government Issued Photo ID, valid Social Security number, a Passport or Alien Registration Card.

 The combined household income on all applicant(s) must be equal to at least 3 times gross rent.
 Three current paycheck stubs or offer letter on company letterhead will be required in order to verify employment.
 Applicants must provide paycheck stubs or offer letter at the time application is submitted.

 In the event the Applicant is self-employed, then Applicant must provide previous year’s tax return, year to date financial statement and previous two months bank statements for the current business.